Home – Negligent Security

 If anyone else saw the crime or noticed security issues, try to get their names and contact information.

-An experienced negligent security attorney can investigate whether inadequate security contributed to the crime
+An experienced negligent security attorney can investigate whether negligent security contributed to the crime

 and help you pursue a claim against the property owner or business.
 Do this before giving detailed statements to the property’s insurance